nikogura/nikogura.com/NikOguraResume.md

 I designed and taught internal training curriculum for the technology, disciplines, and cultural concepts that come under the heading of DevOps.

 I wasn't there long.
 I would have happily stayed, but Apple called and sunny California beckoned.
 Can you blame me?

-I never want to see ice again outside of a glass or on a distant mountain top.  *Brr.*
+Ice in a glass or on a distant mountain is as close as I ever want to be again.  *Brr.*

 ## Wells Fargo - Maple Grove, MN
 2014 *Sr. Software Engineer*